Social Work

 • Admission to the program is selective and is based upon an application process that includes: the declaration of the major, a written application and student assessment.

-• The application process must be completed and admission determined before students may register for SWK 345 Practice I: Social Work with Individuals and Families.
+• The second step of the application process must be completed and admission determined before students may register for SWK 345 Practice I: Social Work with Individuals and Families.

 Major Requirements (41 credits)